MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-apps-lists.md

 ---
-title: Create an app using the Lists tab in Microsoft Teams
+title: Create an app from a list in Microsoft Teams
-description: Learn about how to create an app using the Lists tab in Microsoft Teams
+description: Learn about how to create an app from a list in Microsoft Teams
 author: Steven-Jia
 ms.topic: conceptual
 ms.custom:
-ms.date: 03/16/2022
+ms.date: 03/17/2022
 ms.subservice: teams
 ms.author: jiawen
 ms.reviewer: tapanm